 Remember that a critic's review should be your starting point, you need to follow up by tasting the wine and making your own opinion.
 Yes! taste as much as you can, and compare what you like (that includes my recommendations) and then follow that wine critic/taster of your choice.

 Until next time!
 Cheers.
 Silvina.
-For more wine recommendations, you can follow me in Twitter at: silvina_lawina and Instagram: Silvinalawina.
+For more wine recommendations, you can follow me on Instagram: Silvinalawina.

 #thoughtsoflawina #WineWednesday #Wineratings